fuzzywalrus/webcites/README.md

 ## Why?

 This project started out while writing an article for a company blog using web sites as sources.
-HTML5 (now just ol' HTML) spec includes the `<cite>` tag but it's not very useful as a list of references/citations becomes pretty unwildly as one edits an article.
+HTML5 (now just ol' HTML) spec includes the `<cite>` tag but it's not very useful as a list of references/citations becomes pretty unwieldy as one edits an article.
 This brings sanity as each citation can be posted at the point in the article includes.

-When I glanced at other libraries, they were capable of doing full bibliographical citations in the various academic formats like AMA, Chicago, JM  and so on, like citeproc-js, or requiring additional JSON to be included, all powerful and useful but wanton overkill for my meager needs of my employer's blog and my own personal blog.
+When I glanced at other libraries, they were capable of doing full bibliographical citations in the various academic formats like AMA, Chicago, JM  and so on, like citeproc-js, or requiring additional JSON to be included, all-powerful and useful but wanton overkill for my meager needs of my employer's blog and my own personal blog.

-I didn't see a simplistic solution so I wrote one.
+I didn't see a simple solution, so I wrote one.

 ## Current Features (the manifesto)

 * Generate a list from all the citations found within the article.
 * Detect multiple instances of the same source.
 * Number each `<cite>` instance, if used before, use the previous instance's number.
-* Uses anchor tags to link to the source at the bottom of the page to a specificatied div
+* Uses anchor tags to link to the source at the bottom of the page to a specified div
 * No jQuery
 * Very easy to use